 Group B Strep

-According to the World Health Organization, At least 60 countries have a policy for antibiotic use in pregnancy to prevent newborn GBS disease.
-Of those, 35 have the policy to test all pregnant women to see if they carry GBS, and the remaining 25 countries identify women with clinical risk factors.
 In the United States, care providers routinely test pregnant women for GBS between weeks 36 and 38.
-You need to wait until week 36 because your care provider wants to know if you are colonized during labor, which is when you could pass it to your baby.
-This is a noninvasive test, and your care provider will take a swab of your vagina and the rectum.
-Then the sample is sent to a lab, and results should be available within 24 to 48 hours.
+You need to wait until week 36 because your care provider wants to know if you are colonized during labor and when you could pass it to your baby.
+This is a noninvasive test; your care provider will take a swab of your vagina and rectum.
+Then, the sample is sent to a lab, and results should be available within 24 to 48 hours.